luketlancaster/couch-and-recline/README.md

 ### Preferred
 * Use CSS preprocessor such as Sass or Less
-* Utilize a custom back-end to display the items
+* Utilize a custom backend or BaaS to persist the furniture data
 * Submit signup form without refreshing the page (AJAX)

 ### Bonus